kleiton0x00/kleiton0x00.github.io/_posts/2022-05-30-The-more-predictable-you are-the-less-you-are-able-to-get-detected.md

 ---
-title: The more predictable you are, the less you get detected: hiding shellcode via Shannon encoding
+title: The more predictable you are, the less you get detected - hiding malicious shellcodes via Shannon encoding
 updated: 2022-05-30 12:44
 ---

+# The more predictable you are, the less you get detected

 Recently I publish a small [PoC](https://github.com/kleiton0x00/Shelltropy) on Github about a way of hiding malicious shellcode in PE by lowering its entropy.